If you're looking for smoked haddock recipes, this is my favourite.

 Variations

-Here are a few ways you can tweak this smoked haddock recipe to make it your own.
+Here are a few ways you can tweak this smoked haddock chowder recipe to make it your own.

 - Deluxe - Stir in some double cream at the end